manvel-khnkoyan/jpv/README.md

   }
 ```

-> "Fixed Pattern" requires to use identical type as well.
+> "Fixed Pattern" requires to use identical types.

 ```javascript